-In the manufacturing of slot machines for Spain, there is a high level of competition between a small number of manufacturers who dominate the Spanish market.
+In the manufacturing of slot machines for Spain, there is a high level of competition between a small number of manufacturers.
 The Spanish slot machine market is a separate market from the international slot machine market due to consumer preferences and Spanish regulations which impose, amongst other things, specific design requirements on slot machines that are not placed in casinos.
 In slot machine manufacturing, our main competitors in Spain are Recreativos Franco and Novomatic.
 The quality, appeal and originality of games are the key factors in determining the success of our B2B Division.

 Manufacturers of slot machines can be expected to continue to improve the design and performance of their slot machines and to introduce new popular games with greater revenue producing potential and more competitive prices.
-From time to time, one or more of our new games may prove unsuccessful, which may cause our market share to erode and our profitability to decrease.
-We generally have been successful in introducing popular new games in the past and, because of our continuing commitment to research and development, we believe that we can continue to produce popular new games in the future.
+From time to time, one or more of our new games may prove unsuccessful, which may erode our market share and decrease our profitability.
+Although we have been successful in introducing popular new games in the past, we cannot assure you that we will continue to produce popular new games in the future.